unicode-org/message-format-wg/spec.md

 Each Alias must be defined exactly once within a message where it is used.
 The definition of an alias may come after its use, but creating a loop where the value of an alias depends on its own value is an error.

+# Formatting Context

+The resolution and formatting of a message may be dependent on a number of environmental or runtime factors.
+Some of this context -- in particular, information about the current locale -- is common to all pattern elements, while other parts are specific to each pattern element.

+As formatting a message often requires interaction with external and user-controlled values, contextual access SHOULD be limited as much as possible during value resolution and formatting.

+The Literal and Alias pattern elements do not require any external context for their resolution.

+## Locale Information

+The exact shape of locale information is implementation-dependent, but must be made available when resolving or formatting each part of a message.
+Locale information MUST at least include the tag of a preferred locale, but MAY also include additional information such as a list of fallback tags.
+Implementations SHOULD NOT assume that a message in a resource with a specific locale will always be formatted with that exact locale.

+## VariableRef

+Resolving the value of a variable requires access to variables.
+At its simplest,
+this may be achieved by having the formatting call include a map of variable values as an argument.

+As a VariableRef may include a `var_path` array with more than one value, its resolution may require accessing inner properties of an object value.
+For example, a path with a resolved value of `['user', 'name']` would either require something like `{ name: 'Kat' }` as the value of the `'user'` variable, or a more complex data structure as the map of variable values.

+## FunctionRef

+A MessageFormat implementation MUST provide a way for formatting functions to be defined by its users.
+As the same formatting functions are expected to be used relatively widely, such functions may well be shared across multiple MessageFormat instances.

+All functions share a single namespace, and in the data model their `func` identifiers are static strings.
+This allows for (but does not require) an implementation to check while loading a resource whether all of the FunctionRefs included in its messages refer to known registered functions.

+Formatting functions MUST be pure, i.e. provide the same outputs for the same input arguments and options, and have no side effects.
+This does not forbid such formatting functions from internally memoizing or sharing formatters or other functions, as long as this has no external visibility.

+As formatting functions are often custom code written for a specific user, implementations SHOULD take this into account in their treatment of formatting functions and the development of their security models.
+The contextual access of a formatting function SHOULD be limited as much as possible, and the access level required to define a new function SHOULD be higher than the access level required to introduce a new message to be formatted.

+Formatting functions MUST NOT treat their inputs differently depending on their origin.
+This means that a formatting function that is (for example) given a string value as an argument MUST provide the same output independently of whether the string is the resolved value of a Literal or a VariableRef pattern element.

+## MessageRef

+The resolution of a MessageRef requires access to the currently available messages.
+Resolving a MessageRef with a `res_id` value requires access not only to messages in the current resource, but also to other message resources.

+The shape and requirements of the context required for this are presented in the Message Selection section.

 # Message Selection